magikMaker/magik-server/README.md

 ![magikServer](https://i.postimg.cc/0QhxG6kY/magik-server.png)

 # <a name="about"></a>About
-magik-server is a small webserver that is intended to use during the development of front-end web applications and websites.
+magik-server is a small webserver that is intended to be used during the development of front-end web applications and websites.
 There are quite a few configuration options that can be set using command line switches, see below.
 Also there's the possibility to influence server responses using